maaclin/project-ecs/README.md

 ECS Cluster: A logical grouping of tasks or services.

 The app runs on AWS Fargate, which means there's no need to manage servers.
 The ECS service ensures the container stays running and handles deployments.
-Task definitions specify how the container runs, and IAM roles give the service access to other AWS features like logging and image retrieval.
+Task definitions specify how the container runs and IAM roles give the service access to other AWS features like logging and image retrieval from ECR.

 #### 4. Domain Name System (Route 53)

-Route 53 is used to point a subdomain (e.g. ecs.ysolomprojects.com) to the load balancer, so users can access the site via a clean URL.
-A verified SSL certificate ensures the connection is secure.
+Route 53 is used to point a subdomain (ecs.ysolomprojects.com) to the load balancer, so users can access the site via URL instead of our load balancer url.
+A verified SSL certificate from ACM ensures the connection is secure.

 ### Automation with GitHub Actions